Reading Time: 16 minutes

 With a powerful engine and a tow package, a SUV can do more than a pickup truck and is often a more comfortable drive, so why even consider buying a truck or pickup?

 As a general rule, trucks can tow more than most SUVs, so you’re probably better off with a pickup if you often haul trailers or boats.
 The resale values of trucks are also slightly higher than those of SUVs, and with vehicles lasting longer than ever before, chances are you will be driving your pickup truck for quite a while.
-The average vehicle on our roads is more than 10 years old, and when you decide it’s time for something new, your truck would have retained more of its original value than a passenger vehicle or SUV.

 A normal passenger sedan or SUV might be the way to go if you do not haul stuff around every day, whether for business or just as a daily routine.
 Many SUVs are even built on ladder frames similar to pickups, making them capable of handling rough weather and off-road driving.

-Does Your Truck Size up?
+Does Your Truck Size Up?

 Anyone can recognize a pickup truck, right?
 Usually, their rear ends with a cargo bed and separate passenger cabin is a dead giveaway.
 But can you tell the difference between a mid-size or a full-size truck, or what is heavy duty and what is not?
 Each of these variations also has its own compromises, many of which you might not notice until you’re already familiar with their unique attributes.